Best 17 Gardens in DC: The Instagrammers Guide

 Stone bridge in Rock Creek Park by @abpanphoto

-If you’ve only heard of Rock Creek Park from the TV and movies, you may get a shady impression of the park.
-In reality, it’s over 3 miles of beautiful trees, streams, and nature bordering the state of Maryland.
-At any given time you will find dogs on walks, birds chirping and people enjoying many of the outdoor recreation facilities.
-Rock Creek Park is a popular destination during fall in DC.
+If you’ve only heard of Rock Creek Park from TV and movies, you may get a shady impression.
+In reality, it’s over 1,700 acres of beautiful trees, streams, and nature stretching from the National Zoo to the Maryland border.
+At any given time you’ll find dogs on walks, birds chirping, and people enjoying the hiking trails, horse trails, and picnic areas.

 Rock Creek Park on Google Maps